chansey97/Tweet-Segmenter/README.md

 ## Key Features

-- Smart Text Segmentation: Automatically segments long texts into individual tweets, maintaining readability and context.
+- Smart Text Segmentation: Automatically segments long texts into individual tweets, maintaining readability (e.g. No more 'short tail' problems).
 - Preserved Formatting: Keeps the original text format, including line breaks and paragraphs.
 - Sentence Integrity: Ensure the sentence integrity of each tweet as much as possible.
+- Minimize The Number of Tweets: Compress the number of tweets as much as possible.

-- Maximized Content per Tweet: Maximizes the use of Twitter's character limit for each tweet.
+- Maximized Content per Tweet: Maximizes the use of Twitter's character limit for each tweet as much as possible.
 - Sequential Tweet Counter: Automatically adds a counter (e.g. [2/10]) at the end of each tweet.
 - Double Quotation Compatibility: Double-quoted texts are accurately maintained.

 ## URL